Eastbridge Hospital of St Thomas the Martyr, Canterbury: History

+Founding and original building

 The hospital is situated on the King's-bridge, next to the Franciscan Gardens Greyfriars, near the Westgate, in Canterbury.
 It was founded after the brutal murder of Saint Thomas Becket in 1170, possibly as early as 1176, when Canterbury Cathedral became a site of pilgrimage; the hospital provided accommodation for poor pilgrims.
 The Canterbury Historical and Archaeological Society suggests that All Saints Cottage in the city may have been a subsidiary hostel for the hospital.
 The earliest name recorded as founder is that of Edward FitzOdbold c.
 1180, with further endowments by Archbishop Hubert Walter around 1203.
 For many years, no special statutes were enacted, nor were any rules laid down for the treatment of pilgrims.

 The original building consists of an entrance hall (vestibule), undercroft, refectory and chapel, all built in around 1180.
 Like the ancient Entrance Hall beneath it, the Pilgrims’ Chapel dates from the twelfth century, but assumed its present proportions in the fourteenth century.
 The roof of the Pilgrims’ Chapel is a fine example of its kind: the style of woodwork and joinery indicate that it was built around 1285, all beams are authentic except the first two panels which collapsed and were replaced.
 The Undercroft's original function was as a dormitory, and architecturally shows the period of time where the round-headed arch was giving way to the Gothic style of pointed arch.

 The Refectory is a large open room originally used as a dining space.
 On the north wall is a painting of Christ in Majesty/ Our Lord in Glory, between the symbols of the four Evangelists dating from the thirteenth century.
 This fresco was only uncovered when the chimney and fireplace installed around the time of the dissolution were removed in 1879, and it has been conserved since its revelation.

+Medieval additions and reforms

 Approval for the funding of a Chantry Chapel was sanctioned by Archbishop Sudbury in 1375; the original document confirming this endowment is housed in the Canterbury Cathedral archives.
 (Chantries were abolished in 1547, and this fell into disrepair until it was reclaimed and restored for its original use in 1969.)

 Hospital of St. Thomas, Canterbury, old engraving.

 In the fourteenth century the hospital was reformed by Archbishop John de Stratford, during the reign of Edward III; he created ordinances, as well as a code of regulations to be acted on concerning pilgrims.
 He ruled that every pilgrim in health could rest in the hospital for one night at the cost of four pence, that weak and infirm applicants were to be preferred to those with better health, and that women "upwards of forty" should attend to the bedding and administer medicines to the sick.
 He also appointed a Master in priest's orders, under whose guidance a secular chaplain served.
 Further lands and revenues from parishes were given by Stratford and by Archbishop Simon Sudbury.